dasic002/GameOfKings/README.md

 - The game is made to play as a multiplayer, the initial idea was to make the game playable over the internet with multiple human players joining a table, but was advised by my mentor that this is a feature outside of the scope of JavaScript alone and have not learnt about WebSocket yet.

+- The original intent with the BotSkill value, was to mimic a bot player that might have poorer memory for remembering the cards accurately.
+So 1 - as novice, might be a bot that remembers a particular card as being in another position or have thought it's value was higher and risk losing good cards.
+Whilst level 3 - expert, might remember the cards it has seen with great accuracy or that it employs a very discerning tactic of wanting for only the best cards to be picked up before "knocking", locking their hand.

 - More game interactions.
 Initially planned to include:
   - the option of having sounds on the game;
   - customisable colour theme of cards artwork and table appearance;